 Q: Does Skinny Ms. offer any dessert recipes without added sugar?

-- No added natural sugars or sweeteners of any kind, to include: honey, molasses, stevia, agave nectar, coconut palm sugar, xylitol, maple syrup, etc..
+No added sweeteners of any kind are allowed, to include: honey, molasses, stevia, agave nectar, coconut palm sugar, xylitol, maple syrup, etc..
 This is important in order to start to enjoy the real taste of foods.
-Love affair with the ‘S’ Word is an informative post about sugar and its effects on the body.

 Basically, if it has added sugar or sweeteners, of any kind, do not eat it.